View Source Pathex (Pathex v2.6.1)

 "path(:x) ~> path(:y / 1) &&& path(-1)"

-to the item under path
+Applies func to the item under the path in struct

 and returns modified structure.
+Works like Map.update!/3 but doesn't raise.

-Works like Map.update!/3
+Works like Map.update!/3.

 iex> x = 1